-What is Cerazette and how does it work?
+What is Dretine and how does it work?

-If you are looking for an effective oral contraceptive, Cerazette may be right for you.
+If you are looking for an effective oral contraceptive, Dretine may be right for you.
 However, it may not be suitable for you if you have the following:

-- If you are allergic to desogestrel or any other ingredients of this medicine
+- If you are allergic to ethinylestradiol or drospirenone, or any of the other ingredients of Dretine

 - If you have ever had a blood clot or are at risk of a blood clot

 - If you have severe heart, liver or kidney problems

 - If you have high or low blood pressure